-Because Texas continues to receive attention as the most successful retail choice state, there is a Texas update in this report, but last year's report is deemed adequate to describe the status of retail choice in other states.
+Because Texas continues to receive attention as the most successful retail choice state, there is a Texas update in this report.
 This report also contains a new section on federal developments.
-Comprehensive energy legislation passed both the House and the Senate, but the two versions had significant differences.
-A conference committee reached a compromise and the legislation passed the House, but has been bogged down in the Senate.
+President Bush signed comprehensive energy legislation on August 8, 2005.